 Just like in people, when your cat carries extra weight, they are at an increased risk of serious, and even life-threatening, conditions.
 As little as a few extra ounces may have a measurable impact on your cat's overall health.

 Overweight cats face an increased risk of developing a range of concerning conditions like:

 If you think your feline friend may be carrying some extra ounces around, or even a couple of pounds, a quick trip to your vet may help to rule out any underlying conditions that could be causing it.
 Your vet will also be able to provide you with some strategies for getting your cat back to a healthy weight.

 Here are a few suggestions of signs to look for when determining whether or not your cat is overweight.

 Struggling to Jump

 - Your cat's body is well-built for jumping and running.
-If your kitty requires multiple attempts to jump up onto their favorite chair, or if you find that they give up altogether, there is a good chance that their weight is impacting their ability to leap like normal.
+If your kitty requires multiple attempts to jump up onto their favourite chair, or if you find that they give up altogether, there is a good chance that their weight is impacting their ability to leap like normal.

 Check for Your Cat's Waistline

 - While your cat is standing up, look down on them from directly above.
 While doing so, see if you can spot a slight indent above their hips where their waist should be (this may be tricky for a long-haired cat).
 If you aren't able to see their waist or if their sides are bulging, it means that your cat is probably carrying some extra weight.